 It’s surprising how much time a seemingly simple machine can take up when it goes wrong.
 When you’ve got several people all printing stuff off at once there are inevitable queues, but if there’s a jam, it runs out of ink or doesn’t connect properly to your devices things can soon descend into chaos.
 Before you know it there are several people all crowding around one machine, drinking cups of tea and scratching their heads.
 Lots of wasted time and chances are it still won’t be fixed by home time.

-How to Avoid: Start with the basics and check for error messages or warning lights – it’s suprising how many printer problems could be prevented by regular printer checks and maintenance.
+How to Avoid: Start with the basics and check for error messages or warning lights – it’s surprising how many printer problems could be prevented by regular printer checks and maintenance.
 If you need help most reputable printer suppliers like Microsoft, HP and Canon have useful support guides and videos to help you troubleshoot your specific printer problems.